erkobridee/gatsby-typescript-starter/README.md

 -   **For most developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

 -   **To dive straight into code samples, head [to our documentation](https://www.gatsbyjs.org/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.

+## 📝 Notes

+-   the project uses sass and the postcss with autoprefixer support and related to this last one there is an open issue related to the warning message showed on the terminal `BrowserslistError: Unknown browser query 'android all'` ( [browserslist issue #382](https://github.com/browserslist/browserslist/issues/382) )

+-   the project has the configuration to be able to use absolute imports on the code ( [Gatsby Docs - Absolute imports](https://www.gatsbyjs.org/docs/add-custom-webpack-config/#absolute-imports) )